BigPanda Event Enrichment Engine: The secret ingredient for AIOps

 Which brings us to event enrichment.

-Event enrichment has an outsized impact on what helps modern IT Ops organizations like yours succeed – your AIOps solution.
-Often overlooked as well, and generally misunderstood, event enrichment is a key ingredient in successful IT Ops in general, and AIOps in particular.
+Event enrichment has a significant impact on what helps modern IT Ops organizations like yours succeed – your AIOps solution.
+Event enrichment is often overlooked and misunderstood.
+However, it is a key part of successful IT operations, especially in AIOps.
 Here’s why.

 Structure as the first step